manikcloud/Jenkins-cicd/README.md

 Note: This will delete all resources created by Terraform in this branch.

-## Contributions

-If you'd like to contribute to this project, feel free to submit a pull request.

-├── README.md
-├── deployer
-├── deployer.pub
-├── history.txt
-├── jenkins-installation-ubuntu.sh
-├── main.tf
-├── slave-vm.tf
-├── tf-cli-installation.sh
-└── ubuntu-vm.tf

 # Jenkins-cicd
 PG DO - CI/CD Pipeline with Jenkins Simplilearn